Board and Committees

 Committees

 Interested in volunteering on a less regular basis?
-Consider sharing your time and talents on the Development, Anti-Racism or Technology Committee, or on a Subcommittee or a Task Force.
-The Governance and Finance Committees are comprised of board members only.
+Consider sharing your time and talents on a Committee or on a Subcommittee.
+Please note the Governance and Finance Committees are comprised of board members only.
+Contact Karen Blackburn at director@myCCHE.org for more information.

 Governance Committee